 Companies today commit countless resources throughout the recruitment process to help ensure that their website ranks high in search results, and helps attract/nurture site visitors.
-However, unlike traditional web content (website pages, blogs, white papers, videos, etc.), search engine optimization (SEO) is generally not considered when writing content for one of their top online assets: their job board.
+However, unlike traditional web content (website pages, blogs, white papers, videos, etc.), search engine optimization (SEO) is generally not considered when writing content for one of their top online assets: their job board or career site.

 Think about it: there are over 100 million job-related searches on Google each month.
 Each of these is an opportunity for companies to tell their stories—this includes everything from their workplace culture, mission, services and solutions, recent awards/accolades, and much more!